Shooting and Maintaining a

 Micro-blacksmithingAs mentioned earlier, all parts of early black powder rifles and muskets were made of wrought iron or started out as wrought iron.
 This is because, in the early days, steel making was very difficult and reserved for making the small lock parts.
 Wrought iron is very easy to hammer into shape (thus the word 'wrought') and once formed, it is very tough, soft but tough.
 The surface of this kind of iron can be turned to steel by the process of "case hardening" or carburizing where carbon is added to the surface of the metal when it is red hot and then that surface is made super hard by quenching the red hot piece in water.
 The process of carburizing the surface of iron makes parts that are tough and hard, don't wear out and will spark when struck by flint.
 The case hardening process was well understood by the smiths of the 18th Century with their big forges, but today we can do the same thing with simple gas torches and inexpensive hardening compounds.

-If you have a badly gouged frizzen such as shown above, you should grind it smooth with a wheel and then deeply harden it.
+If you have a badly gouged frizzen such as shown above, you should grind it smooth with a wheel and then deeply harden it and don't neglect to harden the bottom of the frizzen.
 Actually, hardening this part is not that difficult, but it must be done correctly and you must have the right tools, setup and supplies.
-For years I used a really great product, but you can't get it any more so a product called "Cherry Red" substitutes for it.
-I have never used Cherry Red, but it seems that it is a proper substitute for my old hardener and the process is exactly the same.
+For years I used Kasinit, but you can't get it any more so now I use a hardener I bought from Brownells' website.
+Brownells hardener is a proper substitute for my old hardener and the process is exactly the same.

 Model 200B Mag Torch